kamih/Race-Element/.github/CONTRIBUTING.md

 - Ensure your code is well-documented and tested.

 ## Questions?
-Feel free to reach out via issues or the discord server: https://discord.gg/26AAEW5mUq
+Feel free to reach out in the discord server: https://discord.gg/26AAEW5mUq